Litchi Missions vs DJI Fly Missions Litchi Utilities Logo

 A cubic Bézier curve uses exactly four control points and only passes through the first and last of those points.
 However, it is a common practice to take each pair of consecutive points in a desired curve and fit a Bézier curve to those two waypoints by computing the two inner control points such that the actual waypoints have "C2" continuity with the next Bézier curve.
 This is called a composite Bézier curve.
 The process of computing the inner control points is done through the use of the mathematically elegant Gaussian elimination (row reduction) method.

-However, upon close inspection, it can be seen that the shape of the spline near its endpoints are not typical of a composite Bézier curve and hint at another type of curve.
+However, upon close inspection, it can be seen that the shape of a DJI Fly waypoint mission near its endpoints is not typical of a composite Bézier curve and hint at another type of curve.

 Centripetal Catmull-Rom Spline Overlayed onto DJI Mission